-There were no such reportable relationships or related party transactions during fiscal year 2016.
+There were no such reportable relationships or related party transactions during the fiscal year ended December 31, 2018.

 Section 16(a) Beneficial Ownership Reporting Compliance

 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires Vericel's executive officers, directors and persons who beneficially own more than 10% of Vericel's common stock to file initial reports of ownership and reports of changes in ownership with the SEC.
 Such persons are required by the SEC regulations to furnish Vericel with copies of all Section 16(a) forms filed by such persons.